 Cofounder and Executive Director

 LEAD, LEAD Center for Youth

-Kelli Stewart is the chief operating officer of the nonprofit organization LEAD, which she cofounded with her husband, C.J.
+Kelli Stewart is the executive director of the nonprofit organization LEAD, which she cofounded with her husband, C.J.
 Standing for Launch, Expose, Advise, Direct, LEAD aims to create positive outcomes for at-risk youth through a combination of athletics, education, and service.
 Born in Atlanta and raised in rural Oglethorpe County, Stewart also oversees the baseball player development firm Diamond Directors with her husband.
 LEAD provides inner-city boys with the same opportunities to excel in life through baseball as the Stewarts’ clients receive through Diamond Directors.